AlencarLeo/fastaffo-api/README.md

 # Current Tasks
 - [ ] Refact job controller to services.
+(JobStaffService can inject a remove staff from job of JobService)

 # Next Tasks
 - [ ] Fix code warnings